chadlly2003/zencart_responsive_classic_redesign/README.md

 •	Updated Template: A modernized version of the classic Zen Cart template, offering improved performance, aesthetics, and user interface enhancements.

+•  One Page Checkout CSS File- Optional:  The CSS file is specifically tailored to integrate smoothly with the One Page Checkout feature, ensuring a consistent design and layout throughout the checkout process.
+This enhances both the visual consistency and overall user experience..

 <strong>Demo & Documentation</strong>